AJC-0419/My-Projects/README.md

 # My-Projects

-This is my project's repository!
+This is my project's repository.
 This will serve as a practice for me, focusing on projects for Python, Java, and C!

 MOOD TRACKER:
 A file will be created with the headers: Date, Time, Mood, Description, and Intensity, and avoids rewriting by breaking into a new line every time, and tells the user if the file already exists in the directory where they're writing this code